ErpNetDocs/info/features/crm/team-collaboration.md

 Businesses of various sectors nowadays face many social and communicational challenges:

-* Organizing a common environment for direct, universal communication
-* Establishing a single channel for using the shared environment
+* Organizing a common environment for direct, universal communication in a single channel
 * Implementing a sustainable solution for task distribution, event management, and file sharing
 * Accurately recreating the physical teams, activities, and interaction in this environment
 * Sorting out and finding relevant information entered by members in a quick and easy way